huridocs/uwazi-documentation/admin-docs/creating-entity-pages.md

 ---

 Notice that the position of the property in `template` (in this case "2") needs to be known.
 The order is respecting the order in which the properties are defined in the template.
-Still, you can ensure this by analyzing the correct array position within the template.
+Still, you can inspect this by analyzing the correct array position within the template.
 There are several ways to accomplish this:

 - do a `repeat` section of all the properties and extract their labels
 - inspect the respose to the browser request to the `templates` endpoint